Men’s Health Month

 National Cancer Survivors Day is a celebration for those who have survived, an inspiration for those recently diagnosed, a gathering of support for families, and an outreach to the community.

-The 31st annual National Cancer Survivors Day—sponsored by the National Cancer Survivors Day Foundation—is Sunday, June 3, 2018.
+The 32nd annual National Cancer Survivors Day—sponsored by the National Cancer Survivors Day Foundation—is Sunday, June 2, 2019.
 Anyone living with a history of cancer – from the moment of diagnosis through the remainder of life – is a cancer survivor, according to the Foundation.
-In the United States, there are 15.5 million cancer survivors, and the American Cancer Society predicts there will be more than 20 million in the next 10 years.
+In the United States, there are 16.9 million cancer survivors (this represents 5% of the population), and the American Cancer Society predicts there will be more than 21 million in the next 10 years.

 National Cancer Survivors Day also provides an opportunity to draw attention to the ongoing challenges of cancer survivorship by promoting more resources, research, and survivor-friendly legislation to improve cancer survivors’ quality of life.

-According to the American Cancer Society, about 1,735,350 new cancer cases are expected to be diagnosed in 2018.
-More than 609,000 Americans are expected to die of cancer this year, which translates to about 1,670 people per day.
+According to the American Cancer Society, about 1,762,450 new cancer cases are expected to be diagnosed in 2019.
+More than 606,000 Americans are expected to die of cancer this year, which translates to approximately 1,660 people per day.
 Cancer is the second most common cause of death in the US, exceeded only by heart disease, and accounts for nearly 1 of every 4 deaths.

 Thanks to advances in cancer prevention, early detection, treatment, and follow-up care, more people than ever are surviving the disease.